PROFESSIONAL INDEMNITY INSURANCE BROKER

 What limit of indemnity should I buy?

 When deciding on the correct cover limit for your business there are a few areas you should think about.
-We recommend you consider the size of your largest business contract value along with your level of responsibility on the projects you work on - basically how much could the maximum claim be should the worst happen!
+As an experienced Professional Indemnity Insurance Broker, we recommend you take the time to carefully consider your client base and calculate the size of your largest business contract value along with your level of responsibility on the projects you work on - basically how much could the maximum claim be should the worst happen!

 In addition you must make sure the limit of indemnity meets your regulatory bodies' requirements and / or what is stipulated within your clients’ contracts.